Buddhism, the Fulfilment of Hinduism: Significance

 We cannot live without you, nor you without us.
 Then believe that separation has shown to us, that you cannot stand without the brain and the philosophy of the Brahman [sic], nor we without your heart.
 This separation between the Buddhist and the Brahman [Brahmin] is the cause of the downfall of India.
 That is why India has been the slave of conquerors for the past 1000 years.
 Let us then join the wonderful intellect of the Brahman [Brahmin] with the heart, the noble soul, the wonderful humanising power of the Great Master.

-The Srilankan Buddhist Dharmapala equally spoke at this gathering and stressed on Buddha's word as a universal Teaching.
+The Srilankan Buddhist pioneer Anagarika Dharmapala equally spoke at this gathering and stressed on Buddha's word as a universal Teaching.